The more I learn, the more I’m humbled by how little I know

 Total for film and development = $298.50

-Now this might not seem like a lot of money; but when you think of those 540 pictures we took, only a hundred went into an album, and only a few were quality enough to get enlarged.
+Now this might not seem like a lot of money; but when you think of those 540 pictures we took, only a hundred went into an album, and only a few were quality enough to get enlarged and framed.
 This was also only one vacation and we tried to take at least two vacations per year.
-So this cost added up quick and the switch to digital would end up saving us money.
+So this cost added up quick and the switch to digital would end up saving us money in the long run.

-We have since gotten rid of that Digital Rebel and have upgraded our Digital Bodies a few different times as the technology improves.
-One thing that we found out the hard way was as you upgrade your cameras, you need to do the same with your computers.
-Between computers, card readers, compact flash cards and editing programs, the switch from digital isn't as easy as we thought it was going to be, but we're still not complaining.
+We have since gotten rid of that Digital Rebel and have upgraded our Digital Bodies a few different times as the technology continues to improve.
+One thing that we found out the hard way was as you upgrade your cameras, you need to do the same with your computers and the software you're using to edit your images.
+Between computers, card readers, compact flash cards, hard drives and editing programs, the switch from digital isn't as easy as we thought it was going to be, but we're still not complaining.

 Canon 1D

-This camera is old, but it has never let us down!!
-We had bought this camera used, and never had to upgrade till I dumped it in the ocean when I tipped over in my Kayak.
+This camera is old and now retired, but it never let us down!!
+We had bought this camera used, and never had to upgrade till I dumped it in the ocean when I tipped over in my Kayak in Baja Mexico with it outside of a dry bag.

 This monster is a workhorse when it comes to taking pictures.
-If I could ever recommend a great camera to anyone looking to step into the pro field, this would be the one.
+If I could ever recommend a great camera to anyone looking to step into the pro field, this would be the one to start with.
+You can find these bodies used on some of the forums for dirt cheap.

 It will do everything and anything you want, and with the ability of shooting 8 frames a second, it will keep up with any sport you want to try shooting.
 For the abuse we gave this camera, it should go in the record books as a survivor.